mountainstorm/LD35/README.md

 * Decide if we stick with particles or go with shapes
 * Traverse selection through decay

-* Click selects whatever is closest
-* Detect when all reactions are done and end game
 * Find the memory leak which affects mobile devices
 * Optimize
-* Rotate the hip's to face in the direction of travel

 ## Keywords ##